101 – Ontario Tech University

 Regardless of educational background, all applicants to undergraduate programs must have specific prerequisite subject knowledge for their intended program of study.

 The specific grade average or standing required for admission varies from year to year.
 We select students by considering a wide range of criteria, including school marks, distribution of subjects taken and relevance to the academic program.
 Meeting the minimum requirements does not guarantee acceptance.
-Preference will be given to applicants with the best qualifications.
+We will give preference to applicants with the best qualifications.

 You must have an Ontario Secondary School Diploma with a minimum of six 4U/M credits or equivalent, including credits and courses that satisfy the academic prerequisites of specific programs.
 You must also present a competitive admission average.